COVID-19 Information and Resources

 The UA 516 office remains CLOSED to walk-ins, but all services are still available by phone and email.
 If you don't know who you need to speak with directly, email email@example.com, as this email is constantly monitored.

 RTI Refrigeration Training Institute

-RTI Refrigeration Training Institute has suspended all classes as of Friday, March 20, 2020.
+RTI Refrigeration Training Institute is operating with implemented COVID-19 protocols.
+Visitors should call ahead.
 As updates occur, we will pass them along to all members and contractors.

 COVID-19 Self Assessment Tool